Kawila: Reign as King of Chiang Mai (1802–1816)

 As a trusted ally of the new Siamese monarchy, Kawila was largely left to govern his territories as he pleased.
 He promoted the revival of many traditional Lan Na cultural practices, including music, dance, literature and craftsmanship, as well as distinctive regional Buddhist ceremonies.

+In 1814, a failed Mon rebellion in Martaban against Burma led to migration of ten thousands of Mon people into Siam through the Mae Lamao Pass.
+Some of the Mons sheltered in Chiang Mai.
+Bangkok court commanded Kawila to bring the Mon refugees from Chiang Mai to Bangkok.
+Kawila left Chiang Mai in June 1815 but his eldest son Noi Suriyawong fell ill and died at Tak.
+Kawila reached Bangkok in late June and stayed there where he was given an opportunity to take royal barges on the sea tour of eastern Siamese coastline.
+Kawila left Bangkok in September 1815 to return to Chiang Mai.

-Kawila died in 1816 and was succeeded as the ruler of Chiang Mai by his brother Thammalangka.
-However, after Kawila, subsequent rulers of Chiangmai were not appointed as kings but were granted the rank of Phraya.
-Only about fifty years later in 1853 that the Bangkok court appointed a King of Chiangmai.
+Kawila died at Chiang Mai on January 17, 1816 and was succeeded as the ruler of Chiang Mai by his brother Thammalangka.
+However, after Kawila, subsequent rulers of Chiang Mai were not appointed as kings but were granted the rank of Phraya.
+Only about fifty years later in 1853 that the Bangkok court appointed a King of Chiang Mai.
 One of Kawila's children, Kawilorot Suriyawong would later reign as king of Chiang Mai.

 Family and Issue

 Kawila took a lady with the name of Nocha as his consort.
 He had the following children;